syncfusion-content/windowsforms-docs/WindowsForms/DataGrid/Helpers.md

 {% endhighlight %}
 {% endtabs %}

-This will return the total number of table summary rows in the grid.
-By default, the method returns 0 if the grid does not have any table summary row.
+This will return the total number of table summary rows in the SfDataGrid.
+By default, the method returns 0 if the SfDataGrid does not have any table summary row.

 ## GetHeaderIndex()

 In order to obtain the header row index of a SfDataGrid control, you can use the `GetHeaderIndex` method of the `DataGridIndexResolver` class.
-This method returns the index of the header row in the grid.
+This method returns the index of the header row in the SfDataGrid.

-Here is an example of how you can use this method to get the header row index in the grid:
+Here is an example of how you can use this method to get the header row index in the SfDataGrid:

 {% tabs %}
 {% highlight C# %}